Pitch clock violation costs the Braves a walk-off walk

 Welcome to 2023, where baseball’s new rules designed to improve pace of play are coming fast at everyone, particularly the players.

 The most dramatic moment of the new pitch clock era arrived on the first full day of spring games, and in the most dramatic scenario possible.
-Conley, facing reliever Robert Kwiatkowski of the Boston Red Sox, wasn’t set in the box as the clock wound under eight seconds.
+Conley, facing reliever Robert Kwiatkowski of the Boston Red Sox, wasn’t set in the box and alert to the pitcher as the clock wound under eight seconds.

 The penalty is an automatic strike, which led to the game at North Port, Florida, finishing in a 6-6 tie.
 Kwiatkowski got the strikeout after throwing only two real strikes.